settlemint/book-of-dalp/slides/slides.md

 ---

-# Solution Category: Digital Asset Lifecycle Platform (DALP)
+# Digital Asset Lifecycle Platform

 - Unified lifecycle core: issuance, onboarding, compliance, custody, secondary trading, settlement, and reporting operate on one shared source of truth.
 - Compliance by design: KYC, KYB, accreditation, and jurisdictional policies are embedded in code and enforced before a transfer executes.
 - Bank-grade custody and settlement: HSM-secured key management, multi-signature governance, recovery playbooks, and atomic delivery-versus-payment keep tokens and cash synchronized.
 - Enterprise control: deploy on-prem, in a client cloud, or as dedicated SaaS with SSO, MFA, SAML/OIDC, SIEM hooks, and data residency guarantees.
-- Developer and operator tooling: modern APIs, SDKs, webhooks, sandbox environments, dashboards, and alerts keep teams building rather than rewiring plumbing.
+- Developer and operator tooling: modern APIs, SDKs, webhooks, sandbox environments, and dashboards, keep teams building rather than rewiring plumbing.
-- Proof through metrics: targets include ~99% T+0 settlement, zero compliance breaches, sub-24-hour KYC processing, and 99.9% uptime for end-user services.

 <!--
 Speaker notes: